jbittel/django-mama-cas/docs/installation.rst

 If you're installing MamaCAS manually, such as from the `GitHub`_ repository, you'll need to install the `Requests`_ and `defusedxml`_ libraries.
+Optionally, the `gevent`_ module may be installed to enable asynchronous single sign-out requests.

 Installing
 ----------